Colorado Children’s Campaign: Every Chance for Every Child

 Inclusion = HOW

-We are committed to an inclusive organizational culture in which people from different backgrounds are able to speak authentically, affect decisions and make meaningful contributions to the work of the organization.
-Additionally, we ask that our staff expand their understanding of issues and relationships by seeking out and valuing the voices and perspectives of diverse groups and by meeting these individuals where they are—physically, mentally, and emotionally.
+We are committed to an inclusive organizational culture in which people from different backgrounds are able to speak authentically, impact decisions, and make meaningful contributions to the work of the organization.
+Additionally, we ask that our staff expand their understanding of issues and relationships by seeking out and valuing the voices and perspectives of diverse groups, and by meeting these individuals where they are—physically, mentally, and emotionally.

 Equity = WHAT

-In our work on behalf of kids across the state, we are committed to helping create a Colorado in which a child’s advantages or disadvantages can no longer be predicted by race, ethnicity or socio-economic status.
-As part of this effort, we are striving for racial and economic equity within our own organization, networks and partnerships.
-We will know that we are successful when being a full and contributing member of the Colorado Children’s Campaign staff and volunteer network is not correlated with race, ethnicity or socio-economic status.
+In our work on behalf of kids across the state, we strive to create a Colorado in which a child’s advantages or disadvantages can no longer be predicted by race, ethnicity, or socio-economic status.
+As part of this effort, we are working toward racial and economic equity within our own organization, networks, and partnerships.
+We will know that we are successful when being a full and contributing member of the Colorado Children’s Campaign staff and volunteer network is not correlated with race, ethnicity, or socio-economic status.
 Engaging in this work will help ensure that we pursue effective and equitable policies to better achieve every chance for every child in Colorado.